dgusoff/blog/email-sharepoint-group-from-flow/README.md

 ![alt text](https://raw.githubusercontent.com/dgusoff/blog/master/email-sharepoint-group-from-flow/pic3.png "Parse JSON")

 ## Build the recipients string
-Nw we have what we need to start building out the recipients list for the Email action.
-We have a JSON array with all the users' email addresses.
-The next stap is to loop through array and build out our recipients list in a variable.
-The first step is to create the variable, so let's add an "Initialize Variable" action.
-Give it a string type and set its default value as empty.
-I'm calling mine "usersList":
+A collection of recipients in a Flow Email action is represented by a semicolon list of email addresses.
+Since we now have an JSON array of objects containing these addresses, we now need to loop through the results and add the delimited email addresses into a string variable.

+First, let's create the variable and initialize it to an empty string:

 <<image of init variable>>

  Next we need to loop through the results array.
 Do do this we add an "Apply to Each" action.